-This segment provides a wide range of high-performance and durable sealants, spray and performed foams, and rigid and elastic adhesives for the building envelope, for interior finishing and for infrastructure construction.
+A wide range of high-performance and durable sealants, spray and performed foams, rigid and elastic adhesives for the building envelope, for interior finishing as well as infrastructure construction is provided.

 Typical applications include the sealing of movement joints between facade elements to make buildings weatherproof, the bonding of wood floors to reduce noise or the sealing of joints in airport aprons.
-These products are mostly imported from other Sika Group entities and other third-party suppliers.
+These products are imported from other Sika Group entities including third-party suppliers